-What do HMRC’s recently published statistics tell us about current trends for employee share schemes?
+What do HMRC’s published statistics tell us about current trends for employee share schemes?

 Employee share schemes are used by businesses to award shares directly to their employees or to grant employees options to buy shares in the future.
 There are currently four HMRC approved tax advantaged share schemes:-